Weaving Ecosystem Services into Impact Assessment

 A Step-by-Step Methodby , , , and -

-This report provides six steps to address project impacts and dependencies on ecosystem services as part of the environmental and social impact assessment process.
-These steps build on assessments routinely conducted by social and environmental practitioners to better reflect the interdependence between project, ecosystems, ecosystem services, and people.
+This report introduces the Ecosystem Services Review for Impact Assessment (ESR for IA), a six step method to address project impacts and dependencies on ecosystem services as part of the environmental and social impact assessment process.
+The steps build on assessments routinely conducted by social and environmental practitioners to better reflect the interdependence between project, ecosystems, ecosystem services, and people.

 The services provided by ecosystems play a vital role in human well-being.
 Although some ecosystem services are easily recognized— food, timber, and freshwater, for example— others may be less apparent.
 Ecosystems control erosion; reduce the damage caused by natural disasters; and regulate our air, water, and soil quality.
 A reduction or loss of any of these services and the benefits they provide can have socio-economic ramifications that reverberate beyond environmental damages.